-Next to the manual feature engineering, automatic network features are constructed using network embedding methods~\cite{hamilton2017inductive, goyal2018graph, cai2018comprehensive}.
-Although there are many different methods to construct a network embedding~\cite{cai2018comprehensive}, we focus on those based on deep learning, often called network representation learning~\cite{van2020representation,van2023catchm}.
-Network representation learning comprise the second and third category of features in Table~\ref{tab:features}.
+Next to the manual feature engineering, automatic network features are constructed using network embedding methods~\citep{hamilton2017inductive, goyal2018graph, cai2018comprehensive}.
+Although there are many different methods to construct a network embedding~\citep{cai2018comprehensive}, we use those based on deep learning, called network representation learning~\citep{van2020representation,van2023catchm}.

-\textbf{Shallow network representation learning} can be viewed as an ``embedding lookup''~\cite{hamilton2017inductive, van2023catchm}.
-Our experimental set-up will use different methods based on random walks.
-DeepWalk~\cite{perozzi2014deepwalk} was the first method to try to give nodes that are close in the network, i.e., that co-occur on short random walks, a similar embedding.
-A random walk is seen as a sentence of words, which can be embedded into a Euclidean latent space using NLP methods, often via skip-gram~\cite{mikolov2013efficient}.
+\textbf{Shallow network representation learning} can be viewed as an ``embedding lookup''~\citep{hamilton2017inductive, van2023catchm}.
+We apply methods based on random walks.
+DeepWalk~\citep{perozzi2014deepwalk} was the first method to try to give nodes that are close in the network, i.e., that co-occur on short random walks, a similar embedding.
+Each random walk is seen as a sentence of words.
+The nodes are embedded into a Euclidean latent space using NLP methods, often skip-gram~\citep{mikolov2013efficient}.

-Node2vec~\cite{grover2016node2vec} extends the capabilities of the random walks by introducing two additional hyperparameters, $p$ and $q$, resulting in the option to either use breadth-first or depth-first sampling.
+Node2vec~\citep{grover2016node2vec} extends DeepWalk by introducing two hyperparameters, $p$ and $q$.
 The method samples each node according to the following unnormalized transition probability, $\alpha$, at node $v$, when coming from node $t$:

 where $d_{tx}$ denotes the distance between node $t$ and $x$.
 These probabilities are defined a link exists between $v$ and $x$.
 Otherwise, it is set to 0.
-Depending on the values of $p$ and $q$, the embedding focuses more on capturing either homophily or structural equivalence~\cite{grover2016node2vec}.

 The main drawbacks of shallow representation learning methods are that (1) they are transductive, so need full retraining when a new node is added to the network, and (2) retraining on the same network results in a different embedding.
 This second point can be understood intuitively by viewing two embeddings of the same network, with one being a rotation of the other.
 Both are equally good, but a downstream classifier trained on one cannot be used to make predictions on the other, as the coordinates of the nodes are different.

 In the experiments below, we construct the embedding on all nodes in the training and validation set, while only training on the labels from the training set.
 Afterwards, the embedding is constructed for the full network, and we train a new classifier using the labels of the train and validation set.